derrod/legendary/README.md

 [![Discord](https://discordapp.com/api/guilds/695233346627698689/widget.png?style=shield)](https://legendary.gl/discord) [![Twitter Follow](https://img.shields.io/twitter/follow/legendary_gl?label=Follow%20us%20for%20updates%21&style=social)](https://twitter.com/legendary_gl)

-Legendary is an open-source game launcher that can download and install games from the Epic Games platform on Linux and Windows.
+Legendary is an open-source game launcher that can download and install games from the Epic Games platform on Linux, macOS, and Windows.
 Its name as a tongue-in-cheek play on tiers of [item rarity in many MMORPGs](https://wow.gamepedia.com/Quality).

-Right now Legendary is in beta and not feature-complete.
-You might run into some bugs or issues.
-If you do please [tell us on our Discord](https://legendary.gl/discord) or [create an issue on GitHub](https://github.com/derrod/legendary/issues/new/choose) so we can fix it!

 Please read the the [config file](#config-file) and [cli usage](#usage) sections before creating an issue to avoid invalid reports.

+If you run into any issues [talk to us on Discord](https://legendary.gl/discord) or [create an issue on GitHub](https://github.com/derrod/legendary/issues/new/choose) so we can fix it!

 **Note:** Legendary is currently a CLI (command-line interface) application without a graphical user interface, it has to be run from a terminal (e.g. PowerShell)

-**What works:**
+**Features:**
  - Authenticating with Epic's service
  - Downloading and installing your games and their DLC
  - Delta patching/updating of installed games
  - Launching games with online authentication (for multiplayer/DRM)
  - Syncing cloud saves (compatible with EGL)
- - Running games with WINE on Linux
+ - Running games with WINE on Linux/macOS
- - Importing/Exporting installed games from/to the Epic Games Launcher
+ - Importing/Exporting installed games from/to the Epic Games Launcher (unsupported for macOS version of EGL)

 **Planned:**
  - Simple GUI for managing/launching games
- - Better interfaces for other developers to use Legendary in their projects
  - Lots and lots of bug fixes, optimizations, and refactoring...

 ## Requirements